wardaathar/Personal-Book-Manager/README.md

-# 📚 Personal Library Manager
+# 📚 Personal Book Manager

 This is a simple **Streamlit app** to help you manage your personal book collection.
 You can view your saved books, add new ones, and store them in a JSON file locally.